Skip to Content

 Don’t Remove Burrs Over a Rug

-To prevent this, lay a wide plastic sheet on the floor underneath you before you begin.
+To prevent this in the first place, lay a wide plastic sheet on the floor under you before you begin.
 Then, once you’re done, roll up the whole thing and throw it away.

 Final Thoughts

-If you ever find yourself in this situation, remember to take your time.
-By working slowly, you’ll be able to free every last one of them with as little damage as possible.
+If you ever find yourself in this situation, remember to be patient and take your time.
+By working slowly, you’ll be able to free every last one of the burrs with as little damage as possible.

 --